 - Research Data Support

 Item request cannot be made. ×

 The Caltech Library considers two categories of donations:

 We consider donations of books, as well as dissertations and technical reports by Caltech-affiliated researchers, for our circulating, reference, and web-based collections.
 We consider such donations only from current and past Caltech faculty.
 Acceptance is dependent on selection criteria (below).
 The Library reserves the right to refuse any offer of donated materials.
 All faculty book donations will be reviewed according to a selection policy and the review of materials may need to be conducted in faculty offices.
 For large collections, the Library may request an inventory list to facilitate the donation assessment.
-To discuss or schedule an office assessment of materials, please contact your liaison librarian or email library [at] caltech.edu.
+To discuss or schedule an office assessment of materials, please email library [at] caltech.edu.